 Encouraging kids to speak up about their problems and concerns is an age-old challenge that everyone from teachers to guidance counselors to parents deal with every day.
 But when you give students a mouthpiece for speaking up—and doing so in a safe, anonymous way—magical things happen.

 Just ask Doug Snow, Director of Technology at South Kingstown Public Schools in Rhode Island.
-As part of the district’s Gaggle student safety platform implementation, it also adopted Gaggle SpeakUp, a safe environment where kids can voice concerns about bullying, drugs, unhealthy relationships, or other issues without feeling as though they’ll get themselves or their peers in
+As part of the district’s Gaggle student safety platform implementation, it also adopted Gaggle SpeakUp for Safety, a safe environment where kids can voice concerns about bullying, drugs, unhealthy relationships, or other issues without feeling as though they’ll get themselves or their peers in

 Once submitted, those concerns are being looked into by professionals, 24/7/365.
 In the most severe cases, Gaggle will contact law enforcement to intervene.
 “We’ve received calls at 2AM telling us that someone was contemplating suicide,” Snow recalled.
 “We jumped on it, talked to the parents, and handled the situation successfully.”

 He said the fact that the platform provides a heads-up on these and other student-centric issues makes it well worth the investment.
 “It’s worth every penny,” said Snow.
 “If it saves just one student—or prevents him or her from going down a certain path—then it works.”